oracle/node-oracledb/INSTALL.md

           `oracle/node-oracledb.git#v5.2.0-dev` to your `package.json`
           dependencies.
 Substitute your desired [GitHub tag][40].

-- Add Oracle 21, 19, 18, 12, or 11.2 client libraries to your operating
+- Add Oracle Client libraries version 21, 19, 18, 12, or 11.2 to your operating
   system library search path such as `PATH` on Windows or `LD_LIBRARY_PATH` on Linux.
 On macOS link the libraries to `/usr/local/lib`.

     - If your database is remote, then get the libraries by downloading and unzipping the free [Oracle Instant Client][3]